Ted Williams: Professional career

-Minor leagues (1936–1938)
+Minor leagues

 Williams played back-up behind Vince DiMaggio and Ivey Shiver on the (then) Pacific Coast League's San Diego Padres.
 While in the Pacific Coast League in 1936, Williams met future teammates and friends Dom DiMaggio and Bobby Doerr, who were on the Pacific Coast League's San Francisco Seals.
 When Shiver announced he was quitting to become a high school football coach in Savannah, Georgia, the job, by default, was open for Williams.
-Williams posted a .271 batting average on 107 at bats in 42 games for the Padres in 1936.
-Unknown to Williams, he had caught the eye of the Boston Red Sox's general manager, Eddie Collins, while Collins was scouting Bobby Doerr and the shortstop George Myatt in August 1936.
+Williams posted a .271 batting average and 11 runs batted in (RBI) on 107 at bats in 42 games for the Padres in 1936.
+Unknown to Williams, he had caught the eye of the Boston Red Sox's general manager, Eddie Collins, while Collins was scouting Doerr and the shortstop George Myatt in August 1936.

 Collins later explained, "It wasn't hard to find Ted Williams.
 He stood out like a brown cow in a field of white cows."
-In the 1937 season, after graduating from Hoover High in the winter, Williams finally broke into the line-up on June 22, when he hit an inside-the-park home run to help the Padres win 3–2.
-The Padres ended up winning the PCL title, while Williams ended up hitting .291 with 23 home runs.
+In the 1937 season, after graduating from Hoover High in the winter, Williams finally broke into the lineup on June 22, when he hit an inside-the-park home run to help the Padres win 3–2.
+The Padres ended up winning the PCL title, while Williams ended up hitting .291 with 23 home runs and 98 RBI in 138 games.
 Meanwhile, Collins kept in touch with Padres general manager Bill Lane, calling him two times throughout the season.
 In December 1937, during the winter meetings, the deal was made between Lane and Collins, sending Williams to the Boston Red Sox and giving Lane $35,000 and two major leaguers, Dom D'Allessandro and Al Niemiec, and two other minor leaguers.